Royal Palm Yacht & Country Club - How it all began

 Then the most modern Marina piers and docks were contracted for by Lyons-troup, In. for a cost of $108,000.
 The pool was completed in June 1960.

 Today, Royal Palm Yacht and Country Club has evolved and grown along with Boca Raton.
-Whether you are looking for a great investment or quality of life, Royal Palm offers both, that is why it has remained South Florida’s most sought-after community for the past fifty years.
+Whether you are looking for a great investment or quality of life, Royal Palm offers both, that is why it has remained South Florida’s most sought-after community for the past sixty years.